AceDataCloud/PixverseAPI/docs/pixverse_video_generation_api_integration_guide.md

 - prompt: The prompt for this video generation task.
 - frame: An array of video links for the first and last frames.

-An example of the filled content is as follows:
+An example of the input is as follows:

 <p><img src="https://cdn.acedata.cloud/4ea6pa.png" width="500" class="m-auto"></p>

-After filling in, the generated code is as follows:
+After filling it out, the generated code is as follows:

 <p><img src="https://cdn.acedata.cloud/yfzxxn.png" width="500" class="m-auto"></p>